arjunbishnoi/Echoes/README.md

 ## Support

 For issues and questions:
-- Check `FIREBASE.md` for Firebase setup help
+- Check Firebase documentation
 - Review the TypeScript types in `/types`
-- See inline code documentation
+- See inline code comments